 The Rangers filled their open managerial position by hiring Bruce Bochy on Friday, bringing him into the fold on a three-year contract.
 As Texas tries to return to the playoffs for the first time since 2016, it will now be guided by an experienced hand with 25 seasons of experience on the job with the Padres and Giants.
 And Bochy, of course, won three World Series championships during his time in San Francisco, which ended after the 2019 campaign.

 On an individual level, Bochy now will have the opportunity to climb well up from 12th on the all-time managerial victories list.
 Only five skippers have reached 2,200 wins.

-With Baker, a three-time Manager of the Year award winner, now part of the most exclusive club a skipper can join, here’s a look at the other members of the managerial 2,000-win club.
+With Bochy now back in the game, here’s a look at each of the dozen members of the managerial 2,000-win club, with records up to date through the 2022 season.
 (Info about each manager’s 2,000th win is provided by the Elias Sports Bureau.)

 1) Connie Mack: 3,731-3,948-76

 The longest-serving manager in MLB history, Mack’s 3,731 wins in 53 seasons are almost 1,000 more than any other skipper.
 “The Grand Old Man of Baseball” spent three years as a player-manager for the Pirates, then in 1901, American League founder Ban Johnson asked Mack to establish the Philadelphia Athletics.
 Over the course of a 50-year tenure that outlasted that of eight U.S. Presidents, “The Tall Tactician” led the A’s to nine AL pennants and five World Series titles.

 As much success as Mack found in his career, he also endured a Major League record 3,948 losses before retiring after the 1950 season at the age of 87.